freifunk-berlin/meta/Hardware-orders.md

 ### Other options

 It is not always necessary to order new devices.
-In the [freifunk-room](https://wiki.freifunk.net/Berlin:Standorte:Haus-der-Statistik#Freifunk_Berlin_im_Haus_der_Statistik) there is a collection of old devices that can be used for free.
+There is a collection of old devices that can be used for free.
 It's best to look there first to see if you can find something suitable.
 Use the [regular meetings](https://wiki.freifunk.net/Berlin:Treffen) or ask in the [chat](https://matrix.to/#/#berlin.freifunk.net:matrix.org).

 ### Preferred shops